jfd/optparse-js/README.md

 	// Import the optparse library.
 	var optparse = require('optparse');

-	// Define an option called ´´help´´.
-We give it a quick alias named ´´-h´´
+	// Define an option called `help`.
+We give it a quick alias named `-h`
 	// and a quick help text.
 	var switches = [
 		['-h', '--help', 'Shows help sections']